Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Claude to create entire lesson plans from scratch - instead, use it to help you analyze student data, identify areas where kids are struggling, and generate targeted interventions to get them back on track.
+Rookies often make the mistake of using the AI to create entire lesson plans from scratch - instead, use it to help you analyze student data, identify areas where kids are struggling, and generate targeted interventions to get them back on track.

 Advanced Prompt Library